 PayPal – A household name, PayPal is one of the most trusted options when it comes to online sales.
 It’s very easy to set up (making it a great pick for small businesses and start-ups) and with its high level of name recognition, PayPal can help your business inspire confidence in potential buyers.
 Furthermore, PayPal is available in over 200 countries/regions and supports 25 currencies, meaning that it’s a truly global option for businesses looking for an international payment gateway provider.

 Worldpay – Worldpay is an all-in-one payment processor that helps you process credit card payments directly from your app or website.
 It’s one of the most widely used international payment gateways in the UK and offers support for over 120 currencies, which makes it easy to accept payments from customers located all over the globe.
-However, Worldpay does require relatively lengthy contrasts and may enforce early termination fees if you choose to close your account early.
+However, Worldpay does require relatively lengthy contracts and may enforce early termination fees if you choose to close your account early.

 Sage Pay – Offering two tiers of service (Business for small-to-medium size firms and Corporate for larger firms), Sage Pay is widely considered to be one of the best international payment gateways in the world.
 It can process payments in over 25 different currencies and allows you to accept credit/debit card payments from all the major card companies.